Fees and Payments

 How are you paying your Fees?

-All students are required to pay the appropriate University course fee in addition to the College fee.
-Information on fees and living costs can be found here.
+All students are required to pay the annual course fee and information on fees and living costs can be found here.

-Students must provide financial evidence, such as a letter from a scholarship sponsor or a bank, to demonstrate that they have the financial capability to pay both sets of fees (College and University) for the first year of the course and provide a financial declaration for the remaining years' fees and all living costs, in order to be accepted by the College.
-Your funding for the first year of study must be held in cash.
-Shares, bonds, pension funds and similar savings accounts will not be accepted.
-You must show that you have held the money for at least 28 days.
+Students must provide financial evidence, such as a letter from a scholarship sponsor or a bank, to demonstrate that they have the financial capability to pay the annual course fee for the first year of the course and provide a financial declaration for the remaining years' fees and all living costs, in order to be accepted by the College.
+Your funding for the first year of study must be held in cash in a savings account.
+Shares, bonds, pension funds and similar accounts will not be accepted.

 If you are using overseas currency, we will expect you to show (please write on the document) the closing balance in pounds sterling.
 We use the official exchange rate on the OANDA website.
 Whilst we use the exchange rates provided by OANDA as our guide rates, these may differ from the rates banks use when processing payments and so payments made in foreign currencies may not cover the full GBP amount owing.
 Students should note that if payments are made through Western Union, the College will be credited for the full amount required in GBP with the payee knowing in advance the actual cost in their own currency.

 You can prove you have the money if you have:

-• Cash in an account in your name: this includes joint accounts with your name if the co-owner sends a letter to verify that they will be content for the specified relevant sum to be used for your support;
+• Cash in a savings account in your name: this includes joint accounts with your name if the co-owner of the account sends a letter to verify that they will be content for the specified relevant sum to be used for your support;

 • A loan in your name;